TwylaSaineolai/Shakti-Torus-Manifold/README.md

 This repository provides all simulation code, parameter sets, and documentation for studying and extending the model as a theoretical tool.
 It is not a spiritual or therapeutic practice; its purpose is analytical, mathematical, and contemplative.

-License and Intent
+   > License
-> © 2025 Twyla Saineolai.
-Licensed under CC BY‑NC 4.0.
+   > Licensed under **STM‑RL 1.0**.
-> This repository provides the Śakti Torus Manifold model for study, simulation, and philosophical research.
+   > Non‑commercial research permitted with attribution.
-> It is not a spiritual or therapeutic practice.
-Commercial use is prohibited.
+   > Commercial or AI development requires author permission.